ch-graveyard/mapotofu/Readme.md

 ## Target platforms

-I will begin with making this work for Android, and hopefully later expanding to iOS or maybe even Facebook Gameroom if time permits.
+I will begin with making this work for Android, and hopefully later expanding to iOS if time permits.